SoftServedWeb-com/dev-thing/.github/ISSUE_TEMPLATE/question_feedback.md

 ---
-name: 💬 General Question / Feedback
+name: "\U0001F4AC General Question / Feedback"
 about: Ask a question or provide general feedback on DevKit
 title: "[Question/Feedback] "
-labels: question, feedback
+labels: question
-assignees: ""
+assignees: ''

 ---

 **Your question or feedback**